StefanAjax/Stuns-AterbrukslabbetFork/documentation/setup-documentation.md

 cp -r expiring-post-mail-automation ~/
 ```

 - Open the newly made copy of expiring-post-mail-automation.sh file and exchange "YOUR SECRET KEY HERE" to the MAIL_AUTOMATION_SECRET in your `.env` file.
-If you dont use the home directory you will have to edit the path of the output of the file to align with your path.
+If you dont use the home directory you will have to edit the path of the output of the file to align with your path. **Note that the format of the script has to be kept the same or it will not work, after execution see result file for error**.
+There may be an easy fix in removing the backslash after the url but there was no time to look deeper in to it.

 - Exit the file and enter these two commands, make sure to exchange "YOUR_USERNAME" to your profile name.